Custom Search

 • an expression of desperate financial circumstances.

-The above factors are useful not only for offences that have a range of penalty but also for fines that are expressly stated, such as for speeding.
+The above factors are useful not only for offences that have a range of penalty but also for fines that have a minimum penalty or a statutory amount, such as for speeding.

 Set Fine Amounts